4teamwork/ftw.linkchecker/README.rst

 - base URI (domain where the platform is configured - it will be prepended to the report)
 - timeout in seconds (how long the script waits for each external link before continuing if the page does not respond).
 - upload_location can be left empty.
-It is the path to a ``ftw.simplelayout`` file listing block where the report will additionally be uploaded.
+  It could be a path to e.g. a ``ftw.simplelayout`` file listing block where the report will additionally be uploaded.